jaredpar/jaredpar.github.io/_drafts/rethinking-enumerable.md

 title: Rethinking IEnumerable<T>
 ---

-The `foreach / IEnumerable<T>` pattern in C# is very succesful.
-But when switching between C++ and C# I'm often frustrated by the inefficiencs and quirks of `IEnumerable<T>`:
+The .Net enumeration story based on `IEnumerable<T>` is a very succesful pattern.
+It's the backbone of many different language and framework features including `foreach`, LINQ, iterators, etc ...
+And yet when switching between C++ and C# and I'm often frustrated by its inefficiencs and quirks:

 1. Accessing a single value requires 2 interface invocations: MoveNext and Current.
-Why isn't this just combined into a single TryGet call?
+Why isn't this just a single method call in the form of TryGetNext?
 2. It forces the allocation of a `IEnumerable<T>` even when the enumerator could be implemented as a `struct`.
 Allocations in .Net are cheap but not free and it's frustrating to have on on such a core path.
-3. Many collections, like `List<T>`, implement pattern based enumeration to avoid the inefficiencies of #1 and #2 [^1].
-This is yet another code path to test and maintain.
+3. Many collections, like `List<T>`, implement pattern based enumeration in part to avoid the inefficiencies of #1 and #2 [^1].
+This is more code to write, test and maintain yet really doesn't add any new features.
-4. The legacy of pre-generics .Net forces type safe collections to still implement the non-generic `IEnumerable`, `IEnumerator` and `IDisposable`
+4. The legacy of pre-generics .Net forces type safe collections to still implement the non-generic `IEnumerable`, `IEnumerator` and `IDisposable`.
+I can't remember the last time I actually used one of these.